chrisarg/Bit/README.md

 #### AMD Offload Notes

 AMD targets use the `gfx<target>` spelling.
-The Makefile can query `rocm-smi` when `GPU_ARCH` is omitted; inspect the system directly before pinning a target:
+The Makefile can query `rocm-smi` when `GPU_ARCH` is omitted; inspect the system directly before pinning a target manually:

 ```bash
 rocminfo | grep -Eo 'gfx[0-9a-f]+' | sort -u